-It is well known that conventional weight loss measures often result in a 10% loss of initial body weight.
+It is known conventional weight loss measures often result in a 10% loss of initial body weight.

 How much weight do I want to lose?

-Realistically the Sleeve Gastrectomy can help you lose 50 – 60% of your excess weight, whilst the Bypass can result in 60 – 70% excess weight loss at 12 -18 months.
+Realistically the Sleeve Gastrectomy can help you lose 50 – 60% of your excess weight, whilst a Gastric Bypass can result in 60 – 70% excess weight loss at 12 -18 months.
 However, it is not unknown for Sleeve patients to do just as well as Bypass patients.

 How quickly do I wish to lose weight?

-For most people with the Bypass and Sleeve gastrectomy, weight loss is immediate and quick for the first 6 – 9 months then slows and stabilizes between 12- 18 months after surgery.
+For most people with a Bypass and Sleeve gastrectomy, weight loss is immediate and quick for the first 6 – 9 months then slows and stabilizes between 12- 18 months after surgery.